 No matter how asbestos leads to mesothelioma, the symptoms of the disease do not normally begin to manifest for several decades.
-One of the problems is the symptoms of mesothelioma are mistaken for less serious illnesses.
+One of the problems is the symptoms of stage 4 mesothelioma are mistaken for less serious illnesses.
 By the time the cancer is discovered, it is in the later stages and is a terminal illness.

 Types of Mesothelioma